effectivehomeoffice/effectivehomeoffice.com/README.md

 And for lunch, take your time to cook a good meal.
 Don't rush it to get back to work faster -- it's not worth it in the long run.

-## Collaborative Whiteboard

-We miss to scribble and discuss together on a physical whiteboard.
-There is no good alternative for distributed teams.
-What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
-One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.

 ## Check-Ins

 [Basecamp Check-Ins](https://basecamp.com/features/checkins)